Basic-Data-Infrastructure/bdi-stack/connector/README.md

   Both arguments to this intercepted are evaluated as an expression and includes `request` and `ctx` in the evaluation environment.

-  ⚠ Consider removing the "authentication" header from the request after the `oauth2/bearer-token` interceptor using the `request/update` interceptor, see also [Strip tokens](#strip-tokens). ⚠
+  ⚠ Consider removing the "authentication" header from the request after the `oauth2/bearer-token` interceptor using the `request` interceptor, see also [Strip tokens](#strip-tokens). ⚠

 - `bdi/authenticate` validate bearer token on incoming request, when none given responds with "401 Unauthorized", otherwise adds "X-Bdi-Client-Id" request header and vars for consumption downstream.
 Note: put this interceptor *before* `logger` when logging the client-id.